-We have added a new Dropbox integration, allowing you to create a CSV file calling up any field entered in the Deputy API.
+In addition to being able to upload sales data using CSV file as described above, there is also the option to use another Dropbox extension allowing you to create a CSV file calling up any field entered in the Deputy API.

-Previously we have had this option for sales data and photos, which is explained above, but we have now developed a way to create a .CSV file that can be populated by any piece of data that is entered into Deputy.
+Using the Call API extension you can create a .csv file that can be populated by any piece of data that is entered into Deputy.
 This can include sales data, or even employee birthdays, work locations or employee contact details.
-To do this, you will need to enable integrations with Dropbox.

-To enable this, you must connect your Deputy account to your Dropbox account.
-To do this, simply follow the instructions above.
+1. To enable this, you must connect your Deputy account to your Dropbox account.

-You can then create a custom Dropbox folder to make it easier to navigate.
-Just open up your Dropbox account, then to to Apps > Deputy, then create your folder in here.
+2. You then create a custom Dropbox folder to make it easier to navigate.
+In your Dropbox account, Open the Apps / Deputy folder and add a new folder with your custom name.

 We have a number of different API functions you can call using this new feature.
 For a full list of API calls, visit https://www.deputy.com/api-doc/Resources

 Some API Calls You Can Make with Dropbox

 |Address||A list of your employees and their address and various other contact information|